 About The Old-New Synagogue

-Built in approximately 1270, it was initially called the “New Shul” (shul meaning synagogue), to distinguish it from others in the city.
-It retained this name until the sixteenth century, when several other synagogues were built and it was renamed as the Old-New Synagogue.
+The Old-New Synagogue in Prague is Europe’s oldest synagogue to still hold services today.
+Built in the later 13th century, Old-New Synagogue was initially called the “New Shul” (shul meaning synagogue), to distinguish it from others in the city.
+The synagogue retained this name until the 16th century, when several other synagogues were built and it was renamed as the Old-New Synagogue.

 Built in the Gothic style, the Old-New Synagogue is a rectangular structure with a pitched roof.
 Inside, visitors can see the interior in a similar state as it looked in medieval times.

 Built in approximately 1270, the Old-New Synagogue was the oldest building in the Jewish Town within Prague, and as such became the heart of the community’s district.
 The Bohemian king, Premsyl Otakar II had given the Jews the right to built and protect their synagogues.
 According to legend, angels brought the stones from the destroyed Temple of Solomon to construct the new building.

 With a large saddle roof and late Gothic gables, the oblong-shaped Old-New Synagogue occupied an elevated spot dominating an area of single-storey homes from the middle ages.
 The building served as not only a place of worship but as a meeting place, rabbi’s office and school.